S-Abdelnabi/LLM-Deliberation/README.md

 - `scratch_pad` is instructions on the individual CoT steps along with incentive-related instructions of the goals.
 Currently, each `incentive` has a scratch pad function that gets called based on the agent's incentive.
 - `unified_instructions` are instructions on how to format answers.
 - `plan_prompt` are instructions on how to form plans (won't be called for the last time the agent is prompted).

+### Supporting new incentives:
+- If you would like to support another incentive, create new functions for that incentive in *initial* and *round* prompts if needed.

 ---